 Over-consuming news.
 Sometimes it’s hard to turn away.
 Set limits.
 Set a timer and then move to something else.

 Too much Netflix.
 Binge away.
 But there may indeed be too much of a good thing.
 Please let me know if you find the limit.

 In this current situation, look at the foundational things you want to keep going.
 Identify where you may need to make adjustments from what you’re doing now.
-A big part of resilience is staying grounded in the practices that keep your physical and mental health strong.
+A big part of adaptability and resilience is staying grounded in the practices that keep your physical and mental health strong.

 Keep exercising.
 While you may not be able to go to the gym, there are many things you can do at home to stay fit.
 Step away from your devices every few hours and take a walk.